 Then I like to pile all the ingredients on top of the lettuce in rows, which looks really pretty:

-The Cobb Salad is all about the combo of ingredients if you ask me, and this presentation shows them off nicely.
+This salad is all about the combo of ingredients if you ask me, and this presentation shows them off nicely.

 I tend to keep the dressing on the side, but you can also toss everything together if you prefer.

-Can it be made ahead?
-Kind of.
+Most of it, yes.
 Like any other salad, do not toss the ingredients with dressing until right before serving.
 But many of the components can be made ahead of time, like the chicken breast, bacon, and eggs.
 The dressing can be mixed together ahead of time, and the tomatoes can be chopped ahead too.

-Is Cobb Salad healthy?
 Yes!
 It is low carb, gluten-free, and has quite an array of nutrients from all the different ingredients, plus lots of protein and healthy fats.

 - 2 tbsp extra virgin olive oil